Lung Transplant

 Cystic Fibrosis

-This condition affects the cells that produce mucus, making them sticky and thick.
-The mucus clogs airways and traps germs, leading to infections and other complications.
+A genetic disorder affecting cells in the body that produce mucus, making the mucus sticky and thick.
+In the lungs, the mucus clogs airways and traps germs, leading to infections and other complications.

 Bronchiectasis

-Chronic infection that causes the walls of the airways to thicken and decreases lung function.
+A chronic infection that causes the walls of the airways to thicken and, therefore, decreases lung function.

 Pulmonary Hypertension